bibekanandadatta/JHU-Dissertation-Template/README.md

 - Captions for the table and figure environments are placed at the bottom of the environments.
 The caption starts with boldfaced **Figure** and **Table** labels, respectively, for Figure and Table, and uses chapter-wise numbering separated by a period between the chapter label and the number of the corresponding environment followed by a colon before the long caption.

-The default bibliography style is the `Nature` style numeric bibliography.
+- The default bibliography style is a modified `Nature` style numeric bibliography in which the full journal title is printed instead of the abbreviated journal title.
 Depending on the discipline, you may have to change it; the details are given below.